Stellar Superradiance and Low-Energy Absorption in Dense Nuclear Media: Stellar Superradiance from Microphysical Interactions

 \subsubsection{Long-Wavelength Suppression in Dense Nuclear Media}

-The suppression factor, $F_{\rm sup}$, arises from the fact that neutrons in a dense medium undergo many scatterings during a single oscillation of the bosonic bound state.
-In this regime, the boson cannot resolve individual neutron–neutron interactions; instead, absorption and emission couple to the collective response of the medium.
-Quantitatively, repeated NN scatterings broaden the neutron propagator by introducing a collision width $\Gamma_{\rm col}$~\cite{Friman:1979ecl,Iwamoto:1984ir,Brinkmann:1988vi,Raffelt:1991pw,Raffelt:1996di,Raffelt:1996wa}.
-This modifies the in-medium amplitude in close analogy with the Landau–Pomeranchuk–Migdal effect~\cite{Landau:1953um,Migdal:1956tc}, yielding the suppression factor
+The suppression factor $F_{\rm sup}$ originates from the fact that, in dense nuclear matter, neutrons undergo many NN scatterings during a single oscillation period of the bosonic bound state.
+When the boson frequency $\omega_b$ is small compared to the typical NN collision rate, the boson cannot resolve individual scattering events; instead, absorption and emission probe only the collective, rapidly fluctuating neutron medium.
+This physics is closely analogous to the Landau–Pomeranchuk–Migdal effect in bremsstrahlung processes~\cite{Landau:1953um,Migdal:1956tc}.

+A quantitative understanding follows directly from Fig.~\ref{fig:FD} and the standard structure of NN bremsstrahlung in dense matter.
+Radiation emission or absorption factorizes into an NN scattering kernel and a radiation vertex attached to one of the nucleon legs.
+In the absence of medium effects, the intermediate nucleon propagator between the NN collision and the radiation vertex is nearly on shell, producing the familiar soft-radiation enhancement $\propto 1/\omega_b$, where $\omega_b$ is the energy transfer carried by the boson.
+Physically, this corresponds to a formation time $\sim 1/\omega_b$ during which the nucleon resides in a virtual off-shell state.

+In a dense medium, however, additional NN scatterings typically occur within this formation time.
+As shown in classic studies of NN bremsstrahlung~\cite{Friman:1979ecl,Iwamoto:1984ir,Brinkmann:1988vi,Raffelt:1991pw,Raffelt:1996di,Raffelt:1996wa}, these multiple scatterings are incorporated by dressing the intermediate neutron propagator with the imaginary part of its in-medium self-energy, introducing a collision width $\Gamma_{\rm col}$.
+At the level of the propagator, this amounts to the replacement

-The factor of $\omega_b$ in the numerator reflects the gradient or time derivative acting on the bosonic field, while the $\omega_b$ appearing in the denominator arises from the free kinetic part of the neutron propagator connected to the boson line in Fig.~\ref{fig:FD}.
-When $\omega_b \ll \Gamma_{\rm col}$, the boson effectively probes only an averaged, rapidly fluctuating neutron medium, leading to strong suppression: $F_{\rm sup} \simeq \omega_b^{2}/\Gamma_{\rm col}^{2}$.
+For bosonic absorption or emission, the radiation vertex involves a gradient or time derivative acting on the bosonic field, supplying an explicit factor of $\omega_b$ in the numerator of the amplitude.
+Combining this with the damped propagator, the squared in-medium amplitude acquires the universal suppression factor